-This is the best low carb keto psyllium-flax bread I have had.
+This is the best low carb bread recipe with psyllium and flax recipe I have ever had.
 Amazing!
-A low carb bread that looks like the real thing and tastes like homemade sourdough bread.
+An easy ketogenic bread recipe that makes a beautiful loaf and tastes like sourdough bread.
+3 net carbs per slice.

 Bread is one of those things many low carbers miss once choosing a low carb lifestyle, especially when just beginning.
 Luckily, there are many recipes for low carb bread available nowadays – many more than when I started out 8 years ago.
 We can thank the ingenuity of low carb bakers and low bloggers for the great recipes we have today.